roomacarthur/the-tipsy-quiz/README.md

 ---

-### Other Technologies
+### Other Technologies, Frameworks & Libraries

 - [Google Fonts](https://fonts.google.com/)
   - Used for importing fonts, allowing for the fonts to be available for all users.
 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome provides all the icons used for the site.
 - [Visual Studio Code](https://code.visualstudio.com/)
-  - My personal preference for IDE(Integrated Development Environment).
+  - My personal preference for IDE(Integrated Development Environment) used for this project.
 - [Git & GitBash](https://gitforwindows.org/)
   - Git for windows provides a BASH emulation which allows for git to be used straight from the command line.
 - [GitHub](https://github.com/)